alsalafiyyah/alsalafiyyah.github.io/_posts/women/2020-08-8-ruling-men-neglecting-their-mahrams.md

 layout: post
 title: "Ruling on men neglecting their Mahrams"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Daimah, Fatwa no. 5320, Question 2"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 5320, Question 2"
 category: [women, hijab, niqab]
-hijri: Dhu al-Hijjah 14, 1441
+hijri: Dhul-Hijjah 14, 1441
 date: 2020/08/8
 note: true
+excerpt: What is your opinion of a man who does not order his female household to cover themselves in front of non-Mahrams.
 muftis:
   chairman:
     - name: Shaykh Ibn baz